Watch on YouTube: https://www.youtube.com/watch?v=ybuFLgF9oCI

 The EcoFlow RIVER 2 on my desk

-This is the EcoFlow RIVER 2 256Wh portable power station that I reviewed in a previous video and - spoiler alert - I liked it a lot.
+This is the EcoFlow RIVER 2 256Wh portable power station that I previously received for review and - spoiler alert - I liked it a lot.

 So much so in fact that I’ve now made it a permanent part of my off grid office setup here as a UPS and also for a bit of extra capacity, but one thing that really bugged me with it being on the shelf behind me was the fan noise, particularly when it’s charging or discharging at over 100W.